mikebranstein/nativescript-workshop-instructions/src/chapters/chapter7.md

 Add an alternating CSS style to each stack layout, so we can see the grid cells better.

-> WARNING: Yeha, I said add a CSS style.
+> WARNING: Yeah, I said add a CSS style.
 NativeScript isn't HTML, but a subset of CSS can be used to style your apps.
 You'll learn more later, so just follow along for now.

 ```xml
 <StackLayout row="0" col="0" style="background-color: #EEEEEE;">